Losing your pet can be a traumatic experience and it often occurs unexpectedly. Accidents do occur, such as your pet:

 There are two forms of pet identification: permanent and visible.
 Permanent identification includes microchips and tattoos, while visible identification are collars and tags.

-At Dawson Street Veterinary Clinic, we offer services for microchip implantation, tattoo placement and application for Burnaby Dog License.
+At Dawson Street Veterinary Clinic, we offer services for microchip implantation and application for Burnaby Dog License.

 You may purchase these at our clinic, Burnaby city hall or from the Burnaby BC SPCA.